 Environmental governance and Stockholm +50

 Due to the postponement of many conferences and negotiations as a result of the COVID-19 pandemic, the pile of high-level negotiation items relevant to the environment has been increasing.
-In addition, 2022 is an important commemorative year for the environment, marking the 50th anniversary since the United Nations Conference on the Human Environment in Stockholm, the 30th anniversary of the United Nations Framework Convention on Climate Change (UNFCCC), and the 10th anniversary of the United Nations Conference on Sustainable Development (Rio+20).
-Working in tandem with these international processes, the G7 is likely to discuss how environmental governance should be.
+In addition, 2022 is an important commemorative year for the environment, marking the 50th anniversary of the United Nations Conference on the Human Environment in Stockholm, the 30th anniversary of the United Nations Framework Convention on Climate Change (UNFCCC), and the 10th anniversary of the United Nations Conference on Sustainable Development (Rio+20).
+Working in tandem with these international processes, the G7 discussed how environmental governance should be.

-As the G7’s top priority this year, German Prime Minister Olaf Scholz has announced the establishment of a “Climate Club”, which aims to call for unity in widespread decarbonisation in the G7 as a means to promote the implementation of the Paris Agreement.
+As the G7’s top priority this year, German Prime Minister Olaf Scholz announced the establishment of a “Climate Club”, which aims to call for unity in widespread decarbonisation in the G7 as a means to promote the implementation of the Paris Agreement.
 The trends in “Climate Club” can be traced through the publicly available drafts of the policy briefs submitted by the Think 7 (T7; think tanks), one of the engagement groups to the G7.
-The T7 has created various task forces, such as “Climate and environment” and “Global health”, whose policy briefs will feed into the T7 communiqué.
+The T7 has created various task forces, such as “Climate and environment” and “Global Health”, whose policy briefs will feed into the T7 communiqué.
 Check the status of Climate Club in the G7 Leaders’ Communiqué.

 The Climate, Energy, and Environment Ministers’ Meeting (25-27 May)

-The Climate, Energy, and Environment Ministers’ Meeting to be held on 25 – 27 May will be a critical point for environmental issues in this year’s G7 process.
+The Climate, Energy, and Environment Ministers’ Meeting to be held on 25 – 27 May was a critical point for environmental issues in this year’s G7 process.
 The G7 “Bologna Roadmap”, which promotes collective action regarding resource efficiency, is set to end in 2022.
-The negotiation of its successor will be another key issue to watch.
+The negotiation of its successor was another key issue to watch.

 Japan’s 2023 G7 Presidency